enmai1988/Envoked/README.md

 ### Install Project Dependencies

 ```
-yarn global add grunt-cli knex eslint
+yarn global add grunt-cli eslint
 ```

 ## App Configuration

 Override settings `config/default.json` in any environment by making a copy of `config/ENV.example.json` and naming it `config/ENV.json` and setting the appropriate variable.

 For environments that require use of environment variables, you can supply variables as defined in `config/custom-environment-variables.json`.